Volatile Organic Compounds (VOCs) Analyzer

 • The flue gas monitoring subsystem employs a TPF-integrated monitor to analyze stacks’ temperature, oxygen, humidity, and flow velocity, while a hygrograph ensures accurate gas moisture measurement.

-• Calibration and assistant subsystem maintains system accuracy through automated checks.
+• Calibration and assistant subsystem maintain system accuracy through automated checks.

 • Control and data collection subsystem houses a centralized control cabinet with an IPC, heating modules, and a high-temperature pump for real-time data processing.